+I will be represented in this grievance by: (check one - representative must sign on appropriate line):

+UFF

+Legal Counsel

+Myself

-appropriate line): this grievance by: (check one - representative must sign on UFF Legal Counsel Myself l (do)(do not) resolution of this grievanc want a postponement for up to 30 days to seek informal e.
-WHATEVER RIGHTS I STATUTES WITH REG AGREE THAT BY FILING THIS GRIEVANCE, I WAIVE MAY HAVE UNDER CHAPTER 120 OF THE FLORIDA ARD TO THE MATTERS I HAVE RAISED HEREIN AND IIVERSITY PROCEDURES WHICH MAY BE AVAILABLE TO TERS. on by with the Unit Head's Office (as defined in Section 20.8 (a)(1)) (check one) mail (certified or registered, restricted delivery,; personal delivery; other (specify) Signature of Grievant
+I (do)(do not)want a postponement for up to 30 days to seek informal resolution of this grievance.

+I UNDERSTAND AND AGREE THAT BY FILING THIS GRIEVANCE, I WAIVE WHATEVER RIGHTS I MAY HAVE UNDER CHAPTER 120 OF THE FLORIDA STATUTES WITH REGARD TO THE MATTERS I HAVE RAISED HEREIN AND UNDER ALL OTHER UNIVERSITY PROCEDURES WHICH MAY BE AVAILABLE TO ADDRESS THESE MATTERS.

+This grievance was filed with the Unit Head's Office (as defined in Section 20.8 (a)(1)) on by (check one) mail (certified or registered, restricted delivery, return receipt requested) ; personal delivery ; other (specify) .

+Signature of Grievant

-Grievant must sign if grie evance is to be processed.)
+(Grievant must sign if grievance is to be processed.)